This post contains affiliate links and I may earn a commission if you make a purchase.

 Communicate with family and friends to ensure that they are aware of your situation and commitments.
 They will be more likely to offer support and reduce distraction if they understand what you are trying to achieve.
-If you have a current boss who you would like to discuss working from home with, communicate well.
+If you have a current boss with who you would like to discuss working from home, communicate well.

 Think carefully about what benefits this would have for both you and the company.
 How can you offset any potential drawbacks?
 Would a trial period be feasible, perhaps?
 Think of the ways you can communicate and collaborate with your employer to make you more valuable and productive.
 It is perhaps especially important to “communicate” with yourself too.
 Try to understand your motivations honestly.

 Ensure that you genuinely feel working from home would be a positive option.
 Anyone can become tired, sluggish, or disillusioned with their job.
 But working from home can sometimes make these issues worse because you add trying to keep motivated to the pile.
 Ensure that you have not confused your desire to work from home with your desire for a break or change of scene.
 Time off or a temporary reduction of commitments could be more positive in that case.

 It may sound silly at first, but our own mind can be a mystery to us until we think more deeply.
 There is never shame in being honest, and we should ensure we want to work from home for the right reasons.
 Communication is particularly important so that we keep perspective in our work and do not become isolated.